CCExtractor/website/content/docs/ideas_page_for_summer_of_code_2024.md

 We're applying for GSoC 2024!

-We will post our initial list of projects in the next few days.

-For now, Below is our ideas for 2023.
-We will remove already done projects and adding new ones.

 ### This is work in progress!
 New projects are being added as we confirm mentors.